Last updated on 28th November 2023

 After onboarding users, Natural Cycles persuades them to continue tracking with engaging messages of encouragement:

 Evernote is a popular note taking app that helps you to capture and prioritise your ideas, projects, and to-do lists.
-It currently has over 8 billion notes made by 225 million users!

 Just like AirBnB, Evernote has an added challenge when it comes to onboarding – breaking the status quo.
 They need to convince people that using their app is better and easier than using the notepads they already have.